LizAinslie/lizainslie.dev/src/content/blog/new-beginnings.md

 ---
 title: New Beginnings
 date: 2024-12-26
 description: Welcome to my new blog!
-I'm excited to share my work
 image: /images/banner_blog.png
+tags:
+  - update
+  - testing
 ---

 ## Ima use this to test markdown :3